KonnexionsGmbH/db_seeder/README.md

 ![](.README_images/Company_2.9.0_win10.png)

-For the RDBMS Microsoft SQL Server, MySQL, Oracle and PostgreSQL the JDBC driver from Trino can optionally be used instead of the original JDBC driver.
+For the RDBMS MySQL, Oracle, PostgreSQL and SQL Server the JDBC driver from Trino can optionally be used instead of the original JDBC driver.
 The prerequisite for this is that Trino is either installed locally (Linux) or is available as a Docker container (Linux and Windows).
 Details can be found here: [6.
 Trino - Distributed Query Engine](#trino).